-- 5. Each program offered by the institution is predominantly distance education or correspondence education (51 percent or more); and - 6.
-The institution offers non-degree and/or degree programs up to the professional doctoral level pursuant to DEAC's scope of recognition. - B. The institution is properly licensed, authorized, exempted, or approved by all applicable state education institutional authorities (or their equivalent for non-U.S. institutions).
+- 5. each program offered by the institution is predominantly distance education or correspondence education (51 percent or more); - 6. the institution offers non-degree and/or degree programs up to the professional doctoral level pursuant to DEAC's scope of recognition; and - 7. the institution uses the term "college" or "university" in its name only if it offers academic degree programs. - B. The institution is properly licensed, authorized, exempted, or approved by all applicable state education institutional authorities (or their equivalent for non-U.S.

+institutions).
 The institution is in compliance with all applicable local, state, and federal requirements.
 Exemptions from state law are supported by state-issued documentation or in statutory language for that state.
 Should an accredited institution lose its state licensure in its state of domicile for whatever reason, DEAC accreditation terminates as of the date of the loss of state licensure, subject to DEAC's appeal procedures.

-- C. At the time of the initial application, the institution has been enrolling students in the current programs for two consecutive years and under the present ownership (no new programs may be added during the two-year period). - D. The institution has clearly articulated outcomes for its educational offerings and has an ongoing outcomes assessment program in place designed to measure student achievement and satisfaction. - E. The institution's permanent physical business office is at a fixed geographic location that is appropriately licensed or authorized as required by local and state regulatory authorities.
-A P.O.
-Box is not a physical business office address. - F. The institution documents, through audited or reviewed comparative financial statements that cover its two most recent fiscal years, that it is financially sound and can meet its financial obligations to provide instruction and service to its students.
-All financial statements submitted to DEAC are prepared in compliance with generally accepted accounting principles (GAAP).
-In the event the financial operations of the institution are supported by a parent company or a third party, audited or reviewed financial statements are provided by the supporting entity to demonstrate that the supporting entity possesses sufficient financial resources to provide the institution continued financial sustainability, as well as the commitment to do so. - G. The institution demonstrates that its name is free from any association with any activity that could damage the standing of DEAC or of the accrediting process, such as illegal actions, unethical conduct, or abuse of consumers. - H. The institution, the institution's owners, governing board members, officials, and administrators possess sound reputations and show a record of integrity and ethical conduct in their professional activities, business operations, and relations.
-The owners, governing board members, officials, and administrators have records free from any association with any misfeasance, including, but not limited to, owning, managing or controlling any educational institutions that have entered bankruptcy or have closed, to the detriment of the students. - I. The institution agrees that, as part of the application process, its owners, officers and managers may be subject to a background check by DEAC, which may include, but not be limited to, DEAC surveys of state educational oversight agencies, federal departments and agencies, and consumer protection agencies; and checks on the credit history, prior bankruptcy, criminal background, debarment from federal student aid programs, the closing of educational institutions in which they were owners, managers or principals, or the loss of accreditation or state approval to operate an educational institution.
-The costs of such background checks will be borne by the Applicant.
+- C. At the time of the initial application, the institution has been enrolling students in the current programs for twelve consecutive months. two consecutive years.
+The institution may not add new programs during this twelve-month two year period or during the initial accreditation process. - D. At the time of initial application, the institution has been operating under the current legal status, form of control, and ownership for two consecutive years.
+The institution may not undergo changes to current legal status, form of control, or a change of ownership during the initial accreditation process. - E. The institution has clearly articulated outcomes for its educational offerings and has an ongoing outcomes assessment program in place designed to measure student achievement and satisfaction. - F. The institution maintains a permanent physical facility that supports its educational offerings and business operations in a professional setting.
+The facility is maintained at a fixed geographic location that is appropriately licensed or authorized as required by local and state regulatory authorities.
+A Post Office box is not a physical facility address. - G. The institution documents that it is financially sound and can meet its financial obligations to provide instruction and service to its students by submitting financial statements in accordance with Part Three, Section XI, Financial Responsibility, DEAC Accreditation Handbook. - H. The institution demonstrates that its name is free from any association with any activity that could damage the standing of DEAC or of the accrediting process, such as illegal actions, unethical conduct, or abuse of consumers. - I. The institution, the institution's owners, governing board members, officials, and administrators possess sound reputations and show a record of integrity and ethical conduct in their professional activities, business operations, and relations.
+The owners, governing board members, officials, and administrators have records free from any association with any misfeasance, including, but not limited to, owning, managing or controlling any educational institutions that have entered bankruptcy or have closed, to the detriment of the students. - J. The institution agrees that, as part of the application process, its owners, officers and managers may be subject to a background check by DEAC, which may include, but not be limited to, DEAC surveys of state educational oversight agencies, federal departments and agencies, and consumer protection agencies; and checks on the credit history, prior bankruptcy, criminal background, debarment from federal student aid programs, the closing of educational institutions in which they were owners, managers or principals, or the loss of accreditation or state approval to operate an educational institution.
+The costs of such background checks will be borne by the applicant.